Salomon-Okombi/portfolio/README.md

 # portfolio
-In this project, I want to build my portfolio.
+In this project, I want to build my Portfolio.